There are many components of a UV system presented below:

 • lamp change timers

-• a low UV level alarm
+• Low UV alarm

 • alarm lights to indicate any system malfunction.